NikoBiele/RayTraceHeatTransfer.jl/README.md

 ![plot](./customGeometry.png)

-In general the numbering of the walls and volumes are defined as below.
+<p>In general the numbering of the walls and volumes are defined as below.<br>
-This is important for defining wall properties and boundary conditions.
+<p>This is important for defining wall properties and boundary conditions.<br>

 Walls are numbered:
 - First the left wall from bottom to top.